cyr123456789/Focat/README.md

 ### Features by Milestone 2 (27 Jun):

 3. Friend system including friends list
-4. Joining others sessions via unique code or unique URL
+4. Joining other sessions via unique code or unique URL

 -   Join a friend's session halfway
 -   Join a friend's room instead of waiting for invite code/link